 I also love how a Prevention section is indicated after every diagnosis.

-The app can also identify healthy plants, showing a “Your plant seems healthy” diagnosis.
-If I am not satisfied with the results, I can always press the “Ask Expert for Help” button.
+The app can also recognize healthy plants, with the diagnosis “Your plant appears healthy.”
+If I’m not happy with the results, I may always click the “Ask Expert for Help” button.

 Exploring Diagnoses by Plant

 When I want to verify the results from the auto-diagnosis without consulting an expert, I turn to the “Explore by Plant” or “Explore by Plant Part.”

 From there, I can use the search bar and search for plants by their common name or scientific name.